Disclosure Requirements - Investment Funds - Norway

 - Finanstilsynet, the Financial Supervisory Authority of Norway – FSAN, and previously known as the Kredittilsynet

 Customers are required to inform CBL if they are the beneficial owner of these Norwegian fund units/shares or not.
-If latter, customers need to ensure that CBL, at all times, is allowed legal and practical access to information regarding the identity of the beneficial owner.
+If they are not the ultimate beneficial owner, customers need to ensure that CBL, at all times, is allowed legal and practical access to information regarding the identity of the beneficial owner.
 Customers subjected to provisions of confidentiality in their home country must obtain the necessary legal basis for disclosure through customer agreements (prior consent).
 In instances where there are multiple levels or intermediaries between CBL and the ultimate beneficial owner, customers need to ensure that a legal basis exists requiring “customers at each level” to submit the identity of their respective customers upon request.

-Therefore, if a customer does not provide CBL this legal and practical access to beneficial owner information and/or failed to disclose requested information about the beneficial ownership within the stipulated time frame, CBL will take all necessary actions required of a nominee in Norway, including the transfer of undisclosed holdings to a separate non-trading account until the disclosure request has been complied with and/or refusing the nominee assignment by the customer.
+Therefore, if a customer does not provide CBL this legal and practical access to beneficial owner information and/or failed to disclose requested information about the beneficial ownership within the stipulated time frame, CBL will take all necessary action required of a nominee in Norway, such as blocking transfers on the undisclosed holdings, until the disclosure request has been complied with and/or refusal of the nominee assignment by the customer.